s-tirmizi/s-tirmizi/README.md

 Hey there! 👋 Welcome to My GitHub Profile

 I am Talha, a dedicated researcher in the field of petroleum engineering, currently pursuing my PhD at University of Texas at Austin.
-My research focuses on high performance computing in the subsurface hydrogen storage and generation.
 I'm passionate about exploring innovative solutions in energy engineering and contributing to the advancement of sustainable technologies.

 Research Interests